jessephamsg/jessephamsg.github.io/README.md

 - What the app is about
 - How to set-up

-**Required Features**: Welcome Instructions
+**Required Features**: Welcome Instructions

 #### 2. Making Entry Mistakes
 - What mistake was made
 - How to edit the mistake

-**Required Features**: Error Messages
+**Required Features**: Error Messages
-- Check for empty fields to prevent 'null' values
+- Check for empty fields to prevent 'null' values
-- Check for numerical/ text inputs to prevent 'NaN' values
+- Check for numerical/ text inputs to prevent 'NaN' values

 #### 3. Typing Entry
-- What entry is expected
+- What entry is expected
 - What the labels mean

-**Required Features**: Tooltip & Alert
+**Required Features**: Tooltip & Alert
 - Tooltip to tell users what the purposes of the required inputs
 - Alert triggered on Save events

 ----------------------------

 ### Add/ Edit/ Review Job(s)
-As a user, I would like to be able to key in details of my jobs/ hobbies/ activities, review and subsequently edit them after submiting the entries
+As a user, I would like to be able to key in details of my jobs/ hobbies/ activities, review and subsequently edit them after submiting the entries
 - Add using Add Job button
 - Edit and save edits using Save Edits
 - Review entries by clicking on buttons on the Profile section

-**Required Features**: Add Jobs, Save Edits, Profile Buttons
+**Required Features**: Add Jobs, Save Edits, Profile Buttons
-- Add New Job creates a new Work Object and add it into Profile
+- Add New Job creates a new Work Object and add it into Profile
 - Retrieve Job shows any particular Work Object of choice from the existing Profile
 - Edit Job allows updating and editing any particular Work Object of choice from the existing Profile